The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning

 \seclabel{back}

 This section presents an overview of the \gls{nbv} planning problem \psecref{nbv-prob} and a review of relevant literature on model-free approaches.
 Different strategies for categorising \gls{nbv} planning approaches have been presented in survey papers \citep{Tarabanis1995, Scott2003a, Karaszewski2016a, Zeng2020a}.
-This review adopts the classification scheme used by \citet{Scott2003a} to discuss approaches based on their scene representation.
+This paper adopts the classification scheme used by \citet{Scott2003a} to discuss approaches based on their scene representation.

 Approaches using volumetric representations are reviewed in \tsecref{vol-rep}, those with surface representations are discussed in \tsecref{surf-rep} and approaches that utilize a combination of multiple representations are considered in \tsecref{comb-rep}.
-A new class of unstructured scene representations, which includes the density representation used by \gls{see}, is introduced in \tsecref{free-rep}.
+A new class of pointcloud representations, which includes the density representation used by \gls{see}, is introduced in \tsecref{free-rep}.